MAECProject/maec-output-framework/README.rst

 MAEC Output Framework
 =====================

 A framework for producing MAEC output from multiple tools at once.
 Given a binary file or an MD5, the framework script will run the input through a list of MAEC-producing modules and aggregate the output into a single MAEC Package.
+More specifically, it will create a single MAEC Malware Subject for the input file or MD5, and will capture the output of each individual tool in its own Finding Bundle in the Malware Subject.

 BY USING THE MAEC OUTPUT FRAMEWORK, YOU SIGNIFY YOUR ACCEPTANCE OF THE TERMS AND CONDITIONS OF USE.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THE SCRIPT.
 For more information, please refer to the LICENSE.txt file.